Shaladur/Workshop_VueJs-1/README.md

 That package, I make you download should be very helpful in order to make that router-link, don't you think so ?

 <br>
-<h2>Step 2 : TopBar</h2>
+<h2>Step 2 : NavBar</h2>
-I hope you have fun create this button (and maybe that router-link) but let's create something better like a TopBar with some button to go in different page.
+I hope you have fun create this button (and maybe that router-link) but let's create something better like a NavBar and add the button you create on the previous step.
+That would visually better, don't you think so ?
-(You guess it, more page to do but be free to make has many possible)
+(You guess it, more page to do but be free to make has many you want !!!)

 <br>